 All they ask for is sunshine, fertile soil, water, and a little TLC in the way of pruning every now and then.
-Now let’s delve into the details of how to plant and care for your lilac bushes!
+Let’s delve into the details of how to plant and care for your lilac bushes!

 How To Grow Lilac Bushes